 Specific stakeholder feedback has influenced multiple components of the RDSUD Learning Continuity and Attendance Plan.
 These influences include a wealth of specific feedback on the draft plan.
+The following are the major concepts that transpired from the various stakeholder meetings and were incorporated into this plan:

-The students and parents wanted more structure in our Distance Learning program with clear expectations of the times to log onto the Zoom sessions and well as meaningful instruction directly from their RDUSD assigned teachers.
+1. The students and parents wanted more structure in our Distance Learning program with clear expectations of the times to log onto the Zoom sessions and well as meaningful instruction directly from their RDUSD assigned teachers.
 At the secondary schools, we were able to design a more structured system by following the class period of Master Schedules for the secondary schools.
-At the elementary level, we work to ensure that grade level Zoom sessions did not overlap so older siblings could assist the younger sibling and/or to limit the bandwidth usage within one loving space at any given time.
+At the elementary level, we work to ensure that grade level Zoom sessions did not overlap so older siblings could assist the younger sibling and/or to limit the bandwidth usage within one living space at any given time.
 Daily access to recorded instruction from each teacher was a critical aspect of ensuring equitable access to all students.
 Therefore, teachers requested the ability to utilize the paid features Zoom has to offer through their Zoom Pro licenses.
 Ensuring all equipment and supplies were purchased to offer protection for the health and safety of the staff and students was a top priority.

-The development of Social Emotional Learning lessons focused on universal themes that support connecting, belonging and other aspects of social and emotional well-being.
+- 2. The development of Social Emotional Learning lessons focused on universal themes that support connecting, belonging and other aspects of social and emotional well-being. - 3.
 In-district and online training opportunities when requested by staff members and an online support for parents through a support ticketing system are critical for the success of the program.